Caleb-Barger/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions
+    Hashing functions can take an input and run it through some sort of algorithm (there are a bunch of them) and produce the same result based on the given input.
+We as developers can use this behavior to locate things inside a collection based on an input. also known as a hash table.
 2. Collision resolution
-3. Performance of basic hash table operations
+    When a developer has a constraint on the size of the internal data structure representing the hash map, collisions are inveitable the act of dealing with an index (produced by our hashing function) that is shared by a prev entry in our data structure is collision resoulotion.
+    For example a simple way of dealing with these occurences is using Linked lists!
+Having 1-3 values at most sharing a space is not going to have a noticable impact on runtime.
+3. Performance of basic hash table operations resizing a hash table (depending on the implementation) might be o(n) because we have to work our way through the datastructure and preform the hash on each item.
+Fetching/Removing items from the hash table will be O(1) beacuse we feed the value we are searching for into our hashing algorithm which will produce the location of the item that we are searching for.
 4. Load factor
+    Is information held within the hash table that decides when the size of the underlying data structure needs to be increased or decreased it can be calculated by taking the number of "occupied slots" by the total number of slots.
+In practice when the load factor moves past
+    0.7 collisions will start to happen more so in order to deal with this we just increase size
 5. Automatic resizing
-6. Various use cases for hash tables
+    this is an implementation that looks at ^^load factor^^ and deals with the details of how to go about re hasing everything and increasing/decreasing list size.
+Usally it is refrenced whenever a new item is added or removed
+6. Various use cases for hash tables hash tables are great for efficentcy and "big data".
+They allow programers to compute things once and store the answer (aka memoization) or (caching) as well as save on time complexity by implementing their hash methods in order to quickly find and access diffrent areas of their underlying data set.

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.